Batsuit: Batman: The Brave and the Bold

 In Batman: The Brave and the Bold (2008–2011), Batman wears a slightly modified version of the blue and gray suit worn during the Silver Age comics from the 1960s and 1970s.
 The Batsuit also resembles the "New Look" costume.
 According to the show's creators, this was deliberately done to invoke a less dark and violent depiction of Batman following the release of The Dark Knight.

 Though similar in appearance to the older costumes, this Batsuit is unique in that it possesses a much larger amount of gadgetry than any other costume shown to date, and has many characteristics of the Batsuit in Batman Beyond.
 Thus far, this version has been shown to not only contain multiple Batarangs and other standard Bat-paraphernalia, but also a collapsible sword (hidden inside his utility belt with a sound similar to a lightsaber), wings, deep space gear, scuba equipment, and multiple rocket thrusters.
 Also, the emblem on Batman's chest can now transform into an emergency Batarang, becoming hard and rigid after being exposed to some sort of magnetic field emitted by the suit.
 Also, the 'ears' on the mask can become long blades with the push of a button, sharp enough to pierce a robot's head.

-In the episode "Game Over for Owlman", Owlman steals one of Batman's costumes that looks identical to the original Detective Comics #27 design from 1939, and commits a series of crimes to frame the Caped Crusader.
-In a flashback sequence from the episode "The Color of Revenge", Batman is shown wearing a slightly different costume that has the chest emblem from the Golden Age comics from the 1930s and 1940s, in addition the episode's teaser has Batman sporting various Bat suits in different colors, as an homage to Detective Comics #241.
-In another flashback during "The Golden Age of Justice", a much younger Batman is shown wearing the original Bob Kane outfit during training sessions with the Justice Society.
+In the episode "Game Over for Owlman!", Owlman steals one of Batman's costumes that looks identical to the original Detective Comics #27 design from 1939, and commits a series of crimes to frame Batman.
+In a flashback sequence from the episode "The Color of Revenge!", Batman is shown wearing a slightly different costume that has the chest emblem from the Golden Age comics from the 1930s and 1940s, in addition the episode's teaser has Batman sporting various Bat suits in different colors, as an homage to Detective Comics #241.
+In another flashback during "The Golden Age of Justice!", a much younger Batman is shown wearing the original Bob Kane outfit during training sessions with the Justice Society.
 This costume also appears in the feature film Scooby-Doo! & Batman: The Brave and the Bold (2018), first worn by Batman in another flashback sequence and later worn by Fred Jones when each of the Mystery Gang borrow the displayed costumes in the Batcave.

 Young Justice

 The Batsuit worn by Batman in Young Justice (2010–2013) is largely similar to the ones seen in The New Batman Adventures, Justice League, and Justice League Unlimited, as well as the comic books prior to Batman Incorporated.
 The only major visual difference stems from the detailing on the suit, which highlights the padding and armored plates, in contrast to the more minimalist take drawn by Bruce Timm and other artists.
 In the episode "Schooled", Bruce is shown utilizing an emergency Batsuit hidden in the Metropolis corporate offices of Waynetech.
-As a nod to the 1960s Batman series, the suit is accessed via a switch concealed within a bust of William Shakespeare.
+As a nod to the 1960s Batman series, the suit is seen being accessed via a switch concealed within a bust of William Shakespeare.